Does Marriage Counseling Really Work?

 If both are not motivated to do the work required, than couples therapy is a waste of time.
 All that will end up happening is the blame game.
 No one will be heard.
 When in therapy together, you have the opportunity to work on the system or group dynamics.
 This leads to success much faster.
 This ultimately means that you and your partner spend significantly less in cost for therapy.
 The marriage will get on track faster.

-3) Therapy with a Therapist is more cost effective than a Psychologist.
+3) A Therapist cost less than a Psychologist.

 The truth is that for many couples that seek to start therapy, finances are often already a hot topic.
-The couple is already stressed out over this fact.
+The couple stresses out about this.
 The added anxiety and stress with a bill for therapy is often times very overwhelming.
-I have seen many times that it becomes so stressful that attending therapy is placed on the back-burner.
+It is now so stressful that attending therapy is placed on the back-burner.
 Clients stop attending.
 It important that you do your homework and find a good therapist that has very reasonable rates.

 I decided years ago that 50 minute sessions were ineffective for clients.
 In my opinion it was not fair to charge the rates other therapist do.
 What does work for me is to work with couples in blocks of 90-120 minutes each visit for a flat rate.
 I understand that finances are a large concern.
 Therapy should be available and affordable for all.
-Working with a licensed mental health/marriage and family therapist will save you on average up to 40% less than seeking therapy with a psychologist or psychiatrist.
+Working with a licensed mental health/marriage and family therapist saves you an average 40% less than with a psychologist or psychiatrist.
 Please see my approach and fees for more information.

 Many have found through couples counseling that they are not a good match and that they have been attempting to force the marriage to be something it just simply is not.
 Research indicates that a quarter of the couples that have received marriage therapy report the marriage is worse two years after therapy.
 Statistics show 38% of married couples that have received marriage therapy were divorced within four years.